AndrewEC/window-magnifier/README.md

 windows or even hidden off-screen.

 ### Running
-This program requires Python 3 to be installed and can be launched using `launch.bat`.
+This program requires Python 3 to be installed and can be launched using `launch.ps1`.